-Important Note: Effective for taxable years beginning after Dec.
-31, 2007, partnerships that have any partners who are nonresidents of Indiana must file a composite and include all its nonresident partners, even if a nonresident partner has other income from Indiana.
-A penalty of \$500 will be assessed the partnership that fails to file a composite return that includes all nonresident partners (PL 211-2007 SEC.
-27, 44, 58 and SEA 500 SEC.
-27, 44, 58).
-See Income Tax Information Bulletin 72 for more information.

-For tax years before 2008 the composite return, Schedule IT-65COMP, shall be fi led with and have the same due date as the partnership return.
+Effective for taxable years beginning after Dec.
+31, 2007, any partnership that has partners who are nonresidents of Indiana must file a composite return and include all its nonresident partners.
+A penalty of \$500 will be assessed to a partnership if it fails to file a composite return that includes all nonresident partners.
+See the instructions for line 13 on page 11 for more information.
+The composite return (Schedule IT-65COMP) must be filed with and have the same due date as the partnership return.
 If the Internal Revenue Service allows the partnership an extension to file its income tax return, the due date for its Indiana return is automatically extended for the same period, plus 30 days.

 Composite income means each nonresident partner's distributive share of income derived from sources within Indiana as determined by the use of the apportionment formula described in IC 6-3-2-2(b) plus Indiana modifications.
-Composite filing does not negate the partnership's requirement to file on a monthly, quarterly or annual basis Form WH-1 (Employer's Withholding Tax Return), used for submitting withholding tax payments for all nonresident partners along with any withholding for employees.
-However, withholding is not required on residents of reverse credit states (Arizona, California, Oregon, Washington D.C.), except when a California resident is included on the Indiana composite return.
+Composite filing does not negate the partnership's requirement to file on a monthly, quarterly, or annual basis Form WH-1 (Employer's Withholding Tax Return), which is used for submitting withholding tax payments for all nonresident partners along with any withholding for employees.
+However, withholding is not required on residents of reverse credit states (Arizona; California; Oregon; and Washington, D.C.), except when a California resident is included on the Indiana composite return.

-The amount of tax withheld on partners is shown as a credit on Form WH-18, (Indiana Miscellaneous Withholding Tax Statement for Nonresident).
+The amount of tax withheld on partners is shown as a credit on Form WH-18 (Indiana Miscellaneous Withholding Tax Statement for Nonresident).
 Copy A of Form WH-18 must be filed with the Department together with Form WH-3, Annual Withholding Reconciliation, on or before the last day of February.

-Filing Requirements for 2007 Composite Return
+Filing Requirements for 2008 Composite Return